gg0h/CTF/CyberApocalypseCTF/2022/intergalactic_post.md

 The biggest intergalactic newsletter agency has constantly been spreading misinformation about the energy crisis war.
 Bonnie's sources confirmed a hostile takeover of the agency took place a few months back, and we suspect the Golden Fang army is behind this.
 Ulysses found us a potential access point to their agency servers.
 Can you hack their newsletter subscribe portal and get us entry?
 ```

-examinging the source of the challenge we find unsafe string interpolation leading to SQL injection
+examining the source of the challenge we find unsafe string interpolation leading to SQL injection

 ```php